MQ-FOAR705/SophieWallace_POC_Contents/README.md

 **ExifTool**
 * After downloading, ExifTool may not open succesfully.
-* Open with terminal and then double click on the package.
+* Open with terminal and then double click on the package again.
+* If this fails, visit ExifTool link below for more information.

 **Duplicati**
 * After downloading, Duplicati may not open successfully.